eacton/CAGEF/Lesson_2/Lesson_2.md

-__Objective:__ At the end of this session you will know the principles of tidy data, and be able to subset and transform your data, merge data frames, and perform simple calculations.
+__Objective:__ At the end of this session you will know the principles of tidy data, and be able to subset and transform your data to perform simple calculations.

 ***